 CLT property is situated within two watersheds as denoted by the 8-digit hydrologic unit codes (HUC) 03050101 (Upper Catawba) and 03050103 (Lower Catawba).
 The boundary between the two watersheds runs roughly northeast to southwest through CLT property between Runway 18C/36C and Runway 18R/36L.
 The HUC 03050101, which is located on the western side of CLT property, is designated by Mecklenburg County as a drinking water protection watershed.
-As shown in Exhibit 4-6, Watershed Protection Areas, the Proposed Action Site is not in an area designated by Mecklenburg County as a drinking water drainage from the Proposed Action Site enters the Catawba River downstream from the raw water intakes on Lake Norman, Mountain Isle Lake, and Lake Wylie.
+As shown in Exhibit 4-6, Watershed Protection Areas, the Proposed Action Site is not in an area designated by Mecklenburg County as a drinking water protection watershed.
+Stormwater drainage from the Proposed Action Site enters the Catawba River downstream from the raw water intakes on Lake Norman, Mountain Isle Lake, and Lake Wylie.
 The nearest municipal water supply intake on the Catawba River is approximately 32 miles downstream from the Proposed Action Site.22

-In North Carolina, stormwater discharges are regulated by the National Pollutant Discharge Elimination System (NPDES) as administered by the North Carolina Division of Water Resources.
+In North Carolina, stormwater discharges are regulated by the National Pollutant Discharge Elimination System (NPDES) as administered by the NCDEQ Division of Energy, Mineral, and Land Resources.
 CLT currently holds an individual NPDES Permit (Permit No. NC0083887) for industrial/commercial activity.